davidmeunier79/skullTo3d/docs/params.rst

 .. include:: ../examples_doc/params_skull.json
    :literal:

 **Note**: The json file provided here only pass the node available in pipelines specific to skullTo3d processing.
-A functionnal pipeline will also require some pipeline sequence from macapype itself, *a minima* the definition of a short_preparation_pipe sequence of nodes.
+A functional pipeline will also require some pipeline sequence from macapype itself, *a minima* the definition of a short_preparation_pipe sequence of nodes.
 See `macapype params page <https://macatools.github.io/macapype/params.html>`_ for more details.